We figured you might.

 The only security you need to be concerned about is the username and password you will use to make web service requests of the Tellaro appliance.
 The recommended approach is to have the users of your client application provide a username and password before using the application, and then pass these as parameters into the web service request.
 This ensures that, to make web service requests, there is no sensitive information on the client side that must be maintained on the hard disk.
 Application-to-application web service requests can be secured through stronger layers of control, if desired, by enabling client Secure Socket Layer (SSL) authentication on the Tellaro.

 Our appliances can be integrated with Active Directory (AD), any other LDAP directory server, or use its internal database to manage users and their privileges within the Tellaro.

 Each appliance has three (3) Key Custodians (KCs) who generate unique 2048-bit RSA keys during installation.
-To activate the TPM, each KC must digitally sign a nonce and send it to the Tellaro, which verifies the signature and then sets their part of the PIN to activate the TPM.
-Once all three KCs have set their Personal Identification Numbers (PINs), the TPM is activated and the Tellaro is ready for use.
+To activate the TPM, each KC must digitally sign a nonce and send it to the Tellaro, which verifies the signature and then sets their part of the Personal Identification Number (PIN) to activate the TPM.
+Once all three KCs have set their PINs, the TPM is activated and the Tellaro is ready for use.
 Without the KC PINs, the TPM cannot be activated.
-Since no KC secret is stored on the appliance, the theft of the Tellaro appliance is useless — everything is encrypted on the box and the Master Key (the SRK) is inside the cryptographic hardware module.
+Since no KC secret is stored on the appliance, the theft of the Tellaro appliance is useless—everything is encrypted on the box and the Master Key (the SRK) is inside the cryptographic hardware module.